top of page

 • Place the pan of strawberries in a freezer to freeze until firm, at least 2 hours.
 Once the strawberries are frozen solid, you can transfer them to an airtight storage bag or container with a lid.
 They will be individually frozen, rather than stuck in a big clump, so they will be easy to measure for recipes later!

-• Frozen strawberries can be stored in the freezer for up to 6 months.
-(Possibly even longer, but they may start to lose their flavor.)
+• Frozen strawberries can be stored in the freezer for up to 6 months for best flavor.

 This recipe is originally from the Detoxinista site.